The show is fully self-contained

 There is a difference between teaching and doing a show.
 Successfully melding these two arts is why Toby is such a sought-after educational presenter.

 Control in the classroom and from the stage is different.
 Unlike teachers, entertainers generally desire the audience to be in a single field of view; wide is education, deep is entertainment.

 Toby's illustrious career includes writing and producing routines for WGN's Bozo Show and Televisa's Cepillín.

 Toby was the editor for the largest online newsletter for children's performers with more than 2,000 subscribers.

 Michael Josephson and Character Counts! relied on Toby to produce their first educational program.

 McDonald's has also depended on Toby's expertise to be the co-author of The Complete Field Guide for Ronald McDonald as well as engaging him to write and produce multiple shows for Ronald McDonald.

 Difference between Toby and other Performers

 An '87 graduate from Iowa State University in Ames Iowa, Toby has a BS in Elementary Education with an emphasis in Speech.
-He has continued his education with additional independent studies in Children's Theater, Psychology, Developmental Psych, and Business Administration.
+He has continued his education with additional studies in Children's Theater, Psychology, Developmental Psych, and Business Administration.